dankim-dev/dankim-dev/README.md

 ### Hi there 👋 I'm Dan Kim.
 > Welcome to my world!

-## 🚀 About me:
+## 🚀 Current Interests
-🌐 Experienced in full-stack development combining modern web, IoT, and AI technologies<br>
+- Full-stack development in IoT and AI
-🌿 Interested in Sustainable Architecture & Environmental Issues<br>
+- Sustainable Architecture and Environmental Issues
-🎓 Final-year student in IT Engineering & Global Environmental Studies @Sookmyung W.Univ, Seoul<br>

 ## 🔧 Technologies